robbrody/RB_Python_SuperStore_Project/README.md

 The insights garnered from this analysis aim to inform strategic decision-making and enhance our understanding of market trends and customer behavior.

 ## The Questions
-Below are the questions I want to answer in my project:
+Below are the questions I wanted to answer in my project:

 1. What are the trends in Sales, Profit, and Orders over the period from 2011-2014?
 2. Which locations and regions generate the highest customer purchases?